ovh/docs/pages/cloud/private-cloud/responsibility-sharing/guide.en-gb.md

 ## Objective

 The RACI below details shared responsibilities between OVHcloud and the customer.
-This model is designed to help the customer make the best use of the VMware on OVHcloud service
+This model is designed to help the customer make the best use of Hosted Private Cloud service by VMware provided by OVHcloud.

 | Roles |
 | --- |